RobDWaller/robdwaller.github.io/_posts/2018-04-20-how-php-type-declarations-work.md

 tags: [php, type declarations, type hints, return types]
 ---

 Type declarations are a simple programming concept that lots of developers use on a daily basis.
 In the code example below we see a basic method that uses type declarations.
-The method places a string type hint on the $foo parameter and a string return type on the method signature itself.
+The method places a string type hint on the $foo parameter and a string return type on the method itself.

 ```
 <?php